 Food & Nutrition

-The Centre believes that well-nourished children are more likely to be alert, vigorous and happy and their general good health allows them to have happier relationships with others.
-We also believe that healthy eating habits developed in childhood can reduce the risk of lifestyle diseases later in life.
+The Centre believes that well-nourished children are more likely to be alert, vigorous, and happy, and that their general good health allows them to develop positive relationships with others.
+We also believe that healthy eating habits developed in childhood can reduce the risk of lifestyle-related diseases later in life.

-As children in long day care can receive between 50% to 80% of their food intake while in care, the Centre believes that we have a unique opportunity to develop positive food attitudes and practices through role modelling and teaching, consequently meal times are viewed as part of the children’s daily learning experiences.
-Eating with other children helps promote self-reliance and social skills and encourages children to acquire a greater knowledge of and liking for a variety of foods.
+As children in long day care can receive between 50% and 80% of their daily food intake while in care, the Centre believes that we have a unique opportunity to develop positive food attitudes and practices through role modelling and teaching.
+Consequently, meal times are viewed as part of the children’s daily learning experiences.
+Eating with other children helps promote self-reliance and social skills and encourages children to develop a greater knowledge of, and appreciation for, a variety of foods.

 The Menu

-Each lunch meal will be based around ‘whole foods’ including; seasonal veg, source of protein, legumes and a healthy carbohydrate (pasta, rice, potato).
+Each lunch meal is based around whole foods, including seasonal vegetables, a source of protein, legumes, and a healthy carbohydrate (such as pasta, rice, or potato).

-The children are also served morning tea and afternoon tea.
-Morning tea is usually a rotation of yoghurt & granola, homemade pancakes or fruit smoothies.
-Afternoon tea is usually a baked food such as muffins, cake or slice, or a snack plate which could be dip and crackers, cheese or sandwiches.
+Children are also served morning tea and afternoon tea.
+Morning tea usually consists of a rotating selection of yoghurt and granola, homemade pancakes, or fruit smoothies.
+Afternoon tea typically includes a baked item such as a muffin, cake, or slice, or a snack plate that may include dips and crackers, cheese, or sandwiches.

 The menu takes into account:

-· considerations of colour, texture and taste of foods
+• the colour, texture, and taste of foods

-· consideration of size of serves and type of food e.g. raw carrots which may pose a choking hazard
+• the size of servings and the type of food provided (e.g. raw carrots, which may pose a choking hazard)